natpen/awesome-wayland/README.md

 * [sfwbar](https://github.com/LBCrion/sfwbar) - Sway Floating Window Bar is a taskbar for Sway, focused on a stacking layout workflow
 * [waybar](https://github.com/Alexays/Waybar) - Highly customizable Wayland bar for Sway and Wlroots based compositors
 * [yambar](https://codeberg.org/dnkl/yambar) - Modular status panel for X11 and Wayland, inspired by polybar
+* [eww](https://github.com/elkowar/eww) - Standalone widget system made in Rust that allows you to implement your own, custom widgets in any window manager.

 ## Subtitle Editors